-If the injuries or threats were made by a “family or household member”, then the case will need to be filed in the J&DR. “Family or household members” is defined by the Code of Virginia and is fairly broad.
+If the injuries or threats were made by a “family or household member”, then the case will need to be filed in J&DR. “Family or household members” is defined by the Code of Virginia and is fairly broad.

 On the other hand, if the injuries or threats are made by someone who does not fall within the “family or household member” definition, then the case must be filed in GDC.
-Identifying the court in which you need to file is important because filing in the wrong court can result in the case being dismissed or transferred to a different court, delaying the process.
+Identifying the court in which you need to file is important because filing in the wrong court can result in the case being dismissed or transferred to a different court, thereby delaying the process.

 - Emergency Protective Orders

 Let's discuss each type of protective order.

 The first type is an emergency protective order.
 Virginia Code Sections 19.2-152.8 (non-family/household member cases) and 16.1-253.4 (family/household member cases) set the standards for when an emergency protective order may be received.